QuanPham19/nbs-course-selection-webapp/README.md

 ![demo1](https://github.com/QuanPham19/nbs-course-selection-webapp/assets/106662700/9825ddfe-6a6f-49ea-b84e-5be2cf8152b9)

-Users can filter, select courses and add a batch of courses to optimize page.
+Users can filter and select courses that they want.
+The available fields for filtering are Course Code, Name, AUs, Pre-requisite and Semester offered.
+Then users can add a batch of courses to Optimize page.